simbo/gh-pages-example/README.md

 Afterwards, there should be a fresh generated `.travis.yml` in your project root.

+##### GitHub Personal Access Token

 Go to GitHub and get a [personal access token](https://github.com/settings/tokens), so Travis will be enabled to push changes back to GitHub.
 Give it a useful description like `my-project travis deploy` and select `public_repo` as access scope.